rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 1. Read source code file.

    > NOTE: The `import` keyword supports a remote resource.
-For example `import react from "https://cdn.jsdelivr.net/npm/react@19.1.1/cjs/react.production.min.js";`, in such case, this step becomes download + read.
-But in this section, let's simply think of all javascript scripts are on local file system.
+For example `import react from "https://cdn.jsdelivr.net/npm/react@19.1.1/cjs/react.production.min.js";`.
+In such case, this step requires extra downloading resource from http/network.
+In this section, let's simply ignore them to keep it simple.

 2. Compile into V8 module.
 3. Fetch all static import dependencies, each dependency is also a V8 module.
 NOTE: Here we can only fetch all static import dependencies (`import ... from ...`), dynamic import need to be fetched during module evaluating (`await import(...)`).